dhdak0704/jongwoopark/content/project/P1_Takeover/index.md

     - Period: May.
 2021 – May.
 2022
     - Role: Practitioner (Contribution: 30%)

-    - This research aims to develop a take-over framework considering the driver’s mental model to ensure safe take-over during Take-over Requests (TOR) of Level 3 autonomous driving systems.
+    - This research aims to develop a take-over framework considering the driver’s mental model to ensure safe take-over during Take-over Requests (TOR) of Level 3 autonomous driving systems. (detail)
 tags:
   - Completed
 date: '2024-04-26T00:00:00Z'